ACLU argues forcing inmate to cut dreadlocks violates religious freedom

 That’s what the Fifth Circuit Court of Appeals will have to decide after hearing arguments Wednesday morning in the case of a Rastafarian inmate with dreadlocks.

-Christopher Wade, who is being housed at the Caddo Parish jail, claims his rights could be violated by the state Department of Correction’s grooming policy, which prohibits dreadlocks.
+Christopher Ware, who is being housed at the Caddo Parish jail instead of a state prison, claims his rights could be violated by the state Department of Correction’s grooming policy, which prohibits dreadlocks.

 “The right to religious freedom doesn’t end at the jailhouse door,” said Marjorie Esman, executive director of the ACLU of Louisiana.
 “That’s why federal law protects prisoners from religious discrimination and why the ACLU will continue to defend the rights of all people to express their religious beliefs.”